mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

         prefix
 ```

+Flag names are preceded by a single dash
+(TODO: ever two?), followed by `=` or a space,
+and a value.

-To run this, enter of the following lines:
+To run this, enter one of the following lines:

 ```text
 ./flag-demo -min 3 -max 5 -prefix foo